RDivary/question-two/README.md

 # question-two
-This is a answer for question number one pretest Home Credit
+This is a answer for question number two pretest Home Credit

 ## How to Run